 Ligament - A band of tissue that connects one bone to another, typically to support a joint.
 Ligaments are made primarily of collagen.
 Injury to a ligament is referred to as a sprain.

-Lisfranc's Ligament - The ligament between the medial cuneiform and the base of the second metatarsal.
-Injury to this ligament is important because rupture can lead to significant arthritis of the midfoot.
+Lisfranc - The ligament between the medial cuneiform and the base of the second metatarsal.
+Lisfranc injury is important because rupture can lead to significant arthritis of the midfoot.

-Magnetic resonance image (MRI) - A type of imaging study in which the patient (or the specific body part) lies in a large tube, and the body or part is magnetized while pictures are taken.
+MRI - Also called magnetic resonance imaging, MRI is a type of imaging study in which the patient lies in a large tube and the whole body or just a part is magnetized while pictures are taken.
 Both open and closed machines are available.
-Unlike x-rays which only show bones, an MRI is a three-dimensional picture showing soft tissues and bones.
-Ligaments, tendons, cartilage and muscles are shown and certain biologic conditions such as infection, avascular necrosis and bone bruises are demonstrated.
+Unlike X-rays that only show bones, an MRI is a three-dimensional picture showing soft tissues and bones.
+Ligaments, tendons, cartilage and muscles are shown and certain biologic conditions such as infection, avascular necrosis and bone bruises can be seen.

-Mallet toe - Mallet toe is a deformity of a lesser toe similar to a hammer toe, but with less of a curvature of the toe.
+Mallet toe - Mallet toe is a deformity of a lesser toe similar to a hammer toe but with less of a curvature of the toe.
 Only the joint at the tip of the toe is flexed in a mallet toe.
-The condition may be congenital or may develop in association with wearing ill-fitting shoes.
-It generally leads to a painful callus on the tip of the toe.
+The condition may be present at birth (congenital) or may develop from wearing ill-fitting shoes.
+Mallet toe generally leads to a painful callus on the tip of the toe.